kkoomen/vim-doge/README.md

 ## Linting

-Your pull request should follow the rules of the `vim-vint` linter which is a must to keep your code clean and prevent mistakes being made.
+Your pull request should follow the rules of the `vim-vint` linter which is a must to keep the code clean and prevent mistakes being made.
+Each PR will automatically run tests for code quality using Vint.
+You don't have to use Vint locally, but it will help you to fix any errors before submitting a PR.

 - `pip3 install vim-vint`